pan-yu-zurich/pan-yu-zurich.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}
 <span class='anchor' id='about-me'></span>

+# Welcome!

-Welcome!
-I am a PhD student in Management and Economics at the University of Zurich, focusing on sports and experimental economics.
+I am a PhD student in Management and Economics at the University of Zurich.

+My research interests include sports economics, experimental economics, and the application of advanced artificial intelligence techniques in economic research.
+By integrating advanced techniques from computer science and graphics technology, my studies transform everyday scenarios into controlled laboratories for investigating social science questions.

 # 📰 News
 - *2024 October*: I will present at the UZH Business Research Seminar on October 22.